Saint Kitts and Nevis–United States relations: History

 Since St. Kitts and Nevis attained full independence in 1983, relations with the United States have been friendly.
 Alexander Hamilton, an important leader in the founding of the United States, was born in Charlestown, Nevis.
 The United States seeks to help St. Kitts and Nevis develop economically and to help strengthen its moderate, democratic, parliamentary form of government.
 St. Kitts and Nevis is a beneficiary of the U.S. Caribbean Basin Initiative.
 U.S. assistance is primarily channeled through multilateral agencies such as the World Bank and the Caribbean Development Bank (CDB), as well as the USAID office in Bridgetown, Barbados.
 In addition, St. Kitts and Nevis benefits from U.S. military exercises and humanitarian civic action construction projects.

 St. Kitts and Nevis is strategically placed in the Leeward Islands, near maritime transport lanes of major importance to the United States.
 St. Kitts and Nevis' location close to Puerto Rico and the U.S. Virgin Islands makes the two-island federation attractive to narcotics traffickers.
 To counter this threat, the Government of St. Kitts and Nevis cooperates with the United States in the fight against illegal narcotics.
 In 1995, the Government signed a maritime law enforcement treaty with the United States, later amended with an overflight/order-to-land amendment in 1996.
 St. Kitts and Nevis also signed an updated extradition treaty with the United States in 1996, and a mutual legal assistance treaty in 1997.

 St. Kitts and Nevis is a popular American tourist destination.
 In the aftermath of the September 11, 2001 attacks, tourism declined, but the islands have seen growing numbers of visitors in recent years.
 Fewer than 1,000 U.S. citizens reside on the island, although students and staff of Ross University School of Veterinary Medicine and the Medical University of the Americas - Nevis constitute a significant population of U.S. citizens.

-Principal U.S. Embassy Officials include: